Kirby and the Rainbow Curse

 Kirby and the Rainbow Curse, (Note: Known in Japan as Touch!
 Kirby Super Rainbow (タッチ！カービィ スーパーレインボー, Tatchi!
-Kābī Sūpāreinbō)) known in PAL regions as Kirby and the Rainbow Paintbrush, is a 2015 action-platform game developed by HAL Laboratory and published by Nintendo for Wii U. Part of the Kirby series and a follow-up game of the 2005 Nintendo DS title Kirby: Canvas Curse, was released on January 22, 2015 in Japan, February 20, 2015 in North America, May 8, 2015 in Europe, and May 9, 2015 in Australia.
+Kābī Sūpāreinbō)) known in PAL regions as Kirby and the Rainbow Paintbrush, is a 2015 platform game developed by HAL Laboratory and published by Nintendo for Wii U. The game is part of the Kirby series and a follow-up game of the 2005 Nintendo DS title Kirby: Canvas Curse, was released on January 22, 2015 in Japan, February 20, 2015 in North America, May 8, 2015 in Europe, and May 9, 2015 in Australia.
+The game follows Kirby, Waddle Dee, and Elline, a mythical fairy, who set on a journey to restore color in Dream Land.
 The game supports the Kirby, Meta Knight, and King Dedede Amiibo.

+Kirby and the Rainbow Curse uses a distinct art style resembling claymotion, although real claymotion was used for reference during development and for promotional elements.
+Upon release, the game received mixed reviews, with the gameplay being a point of debate.
+However, the game received praise for its art style, soundtrack, and overall charm.
+It also underperformed commercially.